Non-local computation and the black hole interior: Introduction

+More quantitatively, we are interested in understanding how much entanglement is necessary to support interaction within a given bulk region.
+In $2+1$ bulk dimensions, we study the spherical and planar BTZ black hole and study when bulk interactions can be reproduced as non-local computations.
+By adjusting the length of the transverse direction of the planar black hole, or temperature of the spherical black hole, we can reproduce interactions happening deeper within the hole.
+For pairs of CFTs sharing finite entanglement however we always find there is a hidden region within the hole, within which we cannot understand interactions in these terms.
+We leave better understanding interactions in this deep interior region to future work.

+As a concrete byproduct of our perspective on interior interactions, we point out a boundary signature of early interior collisions.
+To find this boundary signature, we apply the connected wedge theorem of \cite{may2019quantum,may2020holographic,may2021holographic,may2022connected} to the setting of a two-sided black hole.\footnote{In fact, a slight extension of the connected wedge theorem is required: we argue for this extension heuristically but omit a detailed treatment.
+We expect a formal proof is possible using the techniques of \cite{may2022connected}.} This leads to the statement that early interior collisions imply large mutual information between associated boundary regions.

-It is useful to compare our discussion to the earlier one \cite{may2019quantum,may2020holographic,may2021holographic} addressing the single sided setting.
-There, interactions in the bulk (figure \ref{fig:local}) were most easily related to boundary processes with the form shown in figure \ref{fig:augmentednon-localcomputation}, which we refer to as an augmented non-local computation.
+\textbf{Relationship to earlier work} It is useful to compare our discussion to an earlier one \cite{may2019quantum,may2020holographic,may2021holographic} addressing the single sided setting.
+There, interactions in the bulk were most easily related to boundary processes with the form shown in figure \ref{fig:augmentednon-localcomputation}, which we refer to as an augmented non-local computation.
 Notice that compared to a standard non-local computation, extra quantum systems appear in the second round operations.
-While we could now choose to consider the (slightly more complicated) boundary description, these `extra regions' actually make the boundary circuit much more difficult to understand and constrain.
+While we could now choose to consider the (apparently only slightly more complicated) boundary description, these extra systems actually make the boundary circuit much more difficult to understand and constrain.
 In particular, these circuits can support interactions while having the reduced density matrix describing the state held at the two input locations be unentangled \cite{dolev2022holography}.
 This obscures the role entanglement is playing in supporting local bulk interaction.
 In the two sided setting, this complication is naturally removed, and bulk interactions are directly related to the standard non-local computation scenario.